The Origin Story

 Like many New Yorkers, Veronica endures a love-hate relationship with the city’s subway system, inspiring her to create internationally acclaimed multiple award-winning comedy webseries Subway: the Series (www.SubwayTheSeries.com),

-the not-even-remotely autobiographical tale of a laid-off computer tech raised by Pennsylvania Dutch surviving in the big city.
+the not-even-remotely autobiographical tale of a laid-off computer tech raised by Pennsylvania Dutch parents surviving in the big city.
 Subway: The Series has been written up in Huffington Post, Marie Claire and more as a must watch webseries.

 Veronica is often busy directing for stage and screen.
-She ldirected a night of 11 one act plays and 18 actors for Athena Theatre at Symphony Space.
-She also directed the dramatic play In Between Place by acclaimed playwright Michael Oatman.
-She also directed political satire Birds Should Fly Free at The New York International Fringe Festival, an original breast cancer drama Scars named Best Play finalist in Between Us Productions' Take Ten Festival and zombie comedy Inalienable Rights.
+She directed a night of 11 one act plays and 18 actors for Athena Theatre at Symphony Space, the dramatic play In Between Place by acclaimed playwright Michael Oatman, political satire with puppets Birds Should Fly Free at The New York International Fringe Festival, an original breast cancer drama Scars named Best Play finalist in Between Us Productions' Take Ten Festival and zombie comedy Inalienable Rights.

 Veronica is an award-winning filmmaker currently in post-production on a short drama about grieving Missed Calls which she directed and co-wrote.
 She co-wrote female buddy comedy Mila and Mimi Too won the Lionsgate/Spy That Dumped Me's Female Filmmaker Contest and been accepted to multiple festivals including Women in Comedy Festival, Atlanta Comedy Festival and Palm Springs International Comedy Festival.
 Her latest film Extinct which she directed, wrote and starred in won Grand Jury Prize in the AAFL 72 Hour Shootout and Best Short Film at Katra Film Series.

 Veronica spends her time between NYC, DMV and LA.
 When not acting, Veronica is often eating and cooking but also works managing events and has worked with a variety of world-famous stars, national and local elected officials and other high-profile personalities.
-She is active with several charitable organizations, including dog training and fostering for Social Tees Animal Rescue.
+She is active with several charitable organizations, including dog training and fostering for several animal rescue organizations.